mlozowska/selenium-tests/README.md

  - Make sure you have downloaded the following web browsers: Chrome, Firefox

-- Use pytest as a default test runner:  (Pycharm) File -> Settings -> Python Integrated Tools -> Default test runner -> pytest
+- Use pytest as a default test runner:  (Pycharm) File -> Settings -> Tools -> Python Integrated Tools -> Default test runner -> pytest